 Research training is a major emphasis and is based on a mentorship model in which each incoming student is paired with a faculty member with shared interests (more details regarding faculty members are available on the clinical program faculty page).
 Students are encouraged and expected to present their research at national and international conferences and to publish their work in scientific journals.
-The department provides a rich research environment for students including state of the art psychophysiology research laboratories; varied collaborations with colleagues at community- based organizations, medical centers, and other Kansas City institutions; national and international research collaborations; and opportunities to participate in cutting-edge grant funded research.
-The department’s research portfolio has included prestigious awards from the National Institutes of Health including the National Institute of Mental Health, the National Cancer Institute, and the National Institute of Drug Abuse.
+The department provides a rich research environment for students including state of the art research laboratories; varied collaborations with colleagues at community- based organizations, medical centers, and other Kansas City institutions; national and international research collaborations; and opportunities to participate in cutting-edge grant funded research.
+The department’s research portfolio has included prestigious awards from various agencies including the National Institutes of Health including the National Institute of Mental Health, the National Cancer Institute, and the National Institute of Drug Abuse.

 The Department of Psychology is located in mid-town Kansas City, adjacent to the beautiful Country Club Plaza one of the city’s most stylish and vibrant shopping and dining locations.
-We are in close proximity to the city’s premiere medical centers including UMKC’s own Medical School at Truman Hospital, St. Luke’s Medical Center, the University of Kansas Medical Center, and the Kansas City VA.
+We are in close proximity to the city’s premiere medical centers including UMKC’s own Medical School at Truman Hospital, Children's Mercy Hospitals and Clinics, St. Luke’s Medical Center, the University of Kansas Medical Center, and the Kansas City VA.
 As an urban campus UMKC’s mission is to serve the ethnically diverse community that surrounds it and this is reflected in many of the Department’s activities.
 Kansas City, "The City of Fountains", has a metro-area population of nearly 2 million people with gracious boulevards, beautiful parks, and a rich cultural life that includes world class art museums, a thriving community of artists, the Lyric Opera, the Kansas City Symphony, and major league sports.